amwarss/qb-gangs/README.md

 All these features can be configured via the config file without needing to modify the client.

 This is compatible with both ox_target and qb-target systems.

+What's new is where you download it from the releases

+In your place, add it, not take the vehicle

+You can now use it for jobs and gangs

+To be able to purchase the latest version